angrykoala/chuckscript/README.md

 ```

 ## CNGEN
-Of course, CNPL is the only language you'll ever need again, however, to start learning it cni also brings a cnpl code generator, which will convert your old, inefficient and un-epic JavaScript code into a bright new CNPL code, to use it:
+Of course, CNPL is the only language you'll ever need again, however, to start learning it cni also brings a cnpl code generator, which will convert your old, un-epic JavaScript code into a bright new CNPL code, to use it:
 ```
 node cngen.js myoldjs.js newsupercode.cnpl
 ```

 ## CNPL Code
-In the folder `/example_code` you'll find some ready-to-use examples of cnpl code
+In the folder `/examples` you'll find some ready-to-use examples of cnpl code

 > CNPL is a improved version of [Unary esoteric language](https://esolangs.org/wiki/Unary)